rwxrob/bonzai/README.md

 binary (if you want).
 That's right.
 Portable, text or web-enabled "man" pages without the man page.
-You can use one of the composable interactive-color-terminal-sensing help documentation commands like `cmd.Help` that will easily marshal into JSON, or text, or well-styled HTML locally while enabling you to write your embedded docs in simplified CommonMark.
+You can use one of the composable interactive-color-terminal-sensing help documentation commands like `help.Cmd` that will easily marshal into JSON, or text, or well-styled HTML locally while enabling you to write your embedded docs in simplified CommonMark.
 Think "readthedocs" but without the Internet dependency.
-And if you don't want `cmd.Help` you don't need it.
+And if you don't want `help.Cmd` you don't need it.
 You can even write your own composable Bonzai command or pick from a rich ecosystem of embeddable Bonzai command trees available from anywhere on the Internet or maintained by the Bonzai project.
 No registries to worry about.
 Just use good 'ol Go module imports are all that are need to share your creations.

 ## Contributors/PRs Welcome